MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/known-issue-update-channel-move.md

 This issue could affect devices in your organization in two possible ways:

-- Devices could be moved inadvertently from Semi-Annual Channel to Monthly Channel.
+- Devices could be moved inadvertently from Semi-Annual Enterprise Channel to Current Channel.
-- Devices could get stuck trying to move to Monthly Channel, and in doing so, ***stop receiving any updates, including security updates***.
-These devices will still appear to be on Semi-Annual Channel.
+- Devices could get stuck trying to move to Current Channel, and in doing so, ***stop receiving any updates, including security updates***.
+These devices will still appear to be on Semi-Annual Enterprise Channel.

 > [!IMPORTANT]
-> We recommend that you identify, as soon as possible, any of the devices that are stuck trying to move to Monthly Channel and aren’t currently receiving any updates.
+> We recommend that you identify, as soon as possible, any of the devices that are stuck trying to move to Current Channel and aren’t currently receiving any updates.
 It’s important that you identify these devices and fix the issue so that those devices can start receiving updates again, especially security updates.
 Tuesday June 9, 2020 is the next date when we plan to release security updates for Microsoft 365 Apps.

 ## How to determine if a device is affected by this issue